Divorce after 20 Years: A Negotiation Survival Guide

 Regardless of how many years you've been married, whether you're the one who wants the divorce, your spouse does or you're both on the same page, the choices you make before you start your divorce will likely set the tone for how the entire process will unfold for you and your children.

-And how peaceful, fair, child-focused, and cost-effective your divorce will (or won't) be.
+And how peaceful, child-focused, and fair divorce will be.

 But you can only make smart choices if you take the time to get educated and prepare for divorce first.